 And the Spirit of God came upon Azariah the son of Oded: And he went out to meet Asa, and said unto him, Hear ye me, Asa, and all Judah and Benjamin; The LORD is with you, while ye be with him; and if ye seek him, he will be found of you; but if ye forsake him, he will forsake you.
 Now for a long season Israel hath been without the true God, and without a teaching priest, and without law.
 But when they in their trouble did turn unto the LORD God of Israel, and sought him, he was found of them.
 And in those times there was no peace to him that went out, nor to him that came in, but great vexations were upon all the inhabitants of the countries.
 And nation was destroyed of nation, and city of city: for God did vex them with all adversity.
 Be ye strong therefore, and let not your hands be weak: for your work shall be rewarded.-2 Chronicles 15:1-7

 And when Asa heard these words, and the prophecy of Oded the prophet, he took courage, and put away the abominable idols out of all the land of Judah and Benjamin, and out of the cities which he had taken from mount Ephraim, and renewed the altar of the LORD, that was before the porch of the LORD.
 And he gathered all Judah and Benjamin, and the strangers with them out of Ephraim and Manasseh, and out of Simeon: for they fell to him out of Israel in abundance, when they saw that the LORD his God was with him.
 So they gathered themselves together at Jerusalem in the third month, in the fifteenth year of the reign of Asa.
 And they offered unto the LORD the same time, of the spoil which they had brought, seven hundred oxen and seven thousand sheep.
 And they entered into a covenant to seek the LORD God of their fathers with all their heart and with all their soul; That whosoever would not seek the LORD God of Israel should be put to death, whether small or great, whether man or woman.
 And they sware unto the LORD with a loud voice, and with shouting, and with trumpets, and with cornets.
 And all Judah rejoiced at the oath: for they had sworn with all their heart, and sought him with their whole desire; and he was found of them: and the LORD gave them rest round about.-2 Chronicles 15:8-15***King Asa was the 3rd king to rule Judah, the southern nation in the Promised LandAsa's great-great-grandfather King David was the 2nd king to reign over all of the Israelites in the Promised Land.
-Solomon, the 2nd son born to David and Bathsheba, was the 3rd king to reign.
+Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to reign.
 Rehoboam, the son born to Solomon and Naamah, was the 4th king to reign over all of the Israelites.
 After Rehoboam gave a specific answer, the Israelites split into 2 kingdoms, according to the will of the Lord God, due to the idolatry and other wickedness of Solomon.
-Judah, the nation in the south, consisted of the tribe of Judah and the tribe of Benjamin.
-Israel was the northern nation, comprised of the other Israelite tribes, including the tribe of Ephraim, and the tribe of Simeon, and 1/2 the tribe of Manasseh.
-However, when the tribe of Simeon was allotted their portion of the Promised Land, they were given land within the area allotted to the tribe of Judah.
+Judah was the nation in the south and consisted of the tribe of Judah and the tribe of Benjamin.
+David and his descendants, all of Judah's kings, were from the tribe of Judah.
+Israel was the northern nation and consisted of the other Israelite tribes.
+The tribe of Ephraim, and the tribe of Simeon, and 1/2 the tribe of Manasseh were included as part of the northern nation, although their land was located on the other side of the Jordan River, according to their request.
+When the tribe of Simeon was allotted their portion of the Promised Land, they were given land within the area allotted to the tribe of Judah.
 Thus, the tribe of Simeon was located in the south, yet was under the rulership of the northern nation.
-The Israelite tribes are the family groups of the 12 sons born to Jacob and his wives Leah and Rachel and maidservants Bilhah and Zilpah.
-The tribe of Jacob and Rachel's firstborn son Joseph became known as the tribe of Manasseh and the tribe of Ephraim.
-Manasseh and Ephraim were the sons born to Joseph and his wife Asenath.
-However, Jacob proclaimed Manasseh and Ephraim to be his own sons.
-Asa's father King Abijam (Abijah) was the 2nd king to rule Judah, and Abijam's father Rehoboam was the 1st king to rule Judah.
-Jeroboam was the 1st king to rule the northern nation of Israel, and Samaria was the final royal city.
+The tribes of Reuben, Simeon, Levi, Judah, Issachar, and Zebulun descended from Jacob and his 1st wife Leah.
+The tribes of Dan and Naphtali descended from Jacob and maidservant Bilhah.
+The tribes of Gad and Asher descended from Jacob and maidservant Zilpah.
+The tribes of Joseph and Benjamin descended from Jacob and his 2nd wife Rachel.
+The tribe of Joseph became known as the tribe of Manasseh and the tribe of Ephraim after Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons.
 King Pekah was the 18th king to rule over all of the Israelites in the northern nation of Israel.
-During Pekah's reign, the Assyrians invaded the kingdom and began taking Israelites to Assyria.
-During the reign of King Hoshea, the 19th king to rule the northern nation, the Assyrians conquered Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Asa's great-great-great-great-great-great-great-great-great-great-great-grandson King Jehoiakim (Eliakim) was the 17th king to rule Judah.
-During Jehoiakim's reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and began looting the temple of the Lord.
-During the reign of Jehoiakims's son King Jehoiachin (Jeconiah/Coniah) the 18th king to rule Judah, the Babylonians began taking Israelites to Babylon.
-During the reign of Jehoiakim's brother King Zedekiah (Mattaniah) the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+During Pekah's 20-year reign, the Assyrians invaded the kingdom and King Tiglath-pileser, ruler of Assyria, began taking Israelites to Assyria.
+During the 9th year of the reign of King Hoshea, the 19th king to rule the northern nation, the Assyrians conquered the royal city, Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+Less than 315 years after Samaria was conquered, Asa's great-great-great-great-great-great-great-great-great-great-great-grandson Jehoiakim (Eliakim) became the 17th king to rule Judah.
+During Jehoiakim's 11-year reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
+Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
+During Jehoiachin's 3-month reign, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
+During the 11th year of the reign of Jehoiakim's brother King Zedekiah (Mattaniah) the 19th king to rule Judah, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
 Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the birth tribe of David and his descendants, to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Ezra, Matthew, Mark, Luke, John, Acts 1:1-26
+Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Ezra, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: